QuaziSamiha/Database/MODULE_51.md

   - `OFFSET`: specifies the number or rows to skip before starting to return rows.

 ## 51-4 Mastering SELECT Queries: Column Aliasing and Result Ordering in PostgreSQL

+**17 Mar, 25**

+## 51-5 Data Filtering: WHERE Clause, Logical Operators, and Comparison Operators

+- data filtering

+## 51-6 Exploring Scalar and Aggregate Functions in PostgreSQL

+- there is 2 types functions in postgress: scalar and aggregate

+- `scalar function`: scalar functions operate on a single value and return a single value. they perform an operation on each row's data independently.

+- `aggregate function`: these functions operate on a set of values and return a single value summarizing that set.
+They perform an operation across multiple rows, often used with the GROUP BY clause.

+**18 Mar, 25**

+## 51-7 Logical Negation NOT, understanding NULL and the Null-Coalescing Operator in PostgreSQL

+## 51-8 Exploring IN, BETWEEN, LIKE, and ILIKE Operators in PostgreSQL.